KaisenAmin/Dict/README.md

 * **Exists:** this method check a key exists or not.
 * **Update:** this method that will update the value associated with a given key.
 * **Clear:** this method that will remove all key/value pairs from the dictionary, effectively resetting it.
+* **Keys:** this method that will return a list/array of all keys in the dictionary.
+* **Values:** this method that will return a list/array of all values in the dictionary.
+* **Items:** this method that will return a list/array of all key/value pairs as DictItem.

 ### Building